-- shift out of PARK (P),
+- Shift out of PARK (P).

-- · turn the ignition key out of ON, or
+- Turn the ignition key out of ON.

-- do not program any commands for one minute while in the programming mode.
+- Do not program any commands for one minute while in the programming mode.

 The programming mode message will turn off to let you know that you are no longer in the programming mode.